-NOW THEREFORE, BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF MANATEE COUNTY, FLORIDA:
+BE IT ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF MANATEE COUNTY, FLORIDA:

-SECTION 1.
+Section 1.
 FINDINGS OF FACT.

-The Board of County Commissioners , after considering the testimony, evidence, documentation, ADA (with their sufficiency responses), the recommendation and findings of the Planning Commission, and all other matters presented to the Board of County Commissioners at the public hearing, hereby makes the following findings of fact:
+The Board of County Commissioners, after considering the testimony, evidence, documentation, application for amendment of the Official Zoning Atlas, the recommendation and findings of the Planning Commission, and all other matters presented to the Board at the public hearing hereinafter referenced, hereby makes the following findings of fact: